 His career took him away from Merseyside where his work in telecommunications saw him undertake managerial roles with international responsibilities until his retirement.
 He now lives in central Liverpool.

 He has held various managerial positions in HSBC bank from 1972 until his retirement in 2009.
-He has been Honorary Treasurer of Sefton CVS since 1993.
-Simon chairs the CVS Finance Sub Committee.
+Simon was Honorary Treasurer of Sefton CVS for 25 years.

-She was a JP in Sefton for nearly 20 years.
-During that time she served on many committees, was Chair of the Merseyside Magistrates Association, was on the National Council for Magistrates, and was the sole Magistrate member of the Crown Court Rule Committee.
+As a JP in Sefton for nearly 20 years Liz, as well as serving on committees, was Chair of the Merseyside Magistrates Association, was on the National Council for Magistrates, and was the sole Magistrate member of the Crown Court Rule Committee.

 Paul is a Trustee of Merseyside 3tc, Sefton for Africa, Waterloo Community Association and M Path European Mental Health Trust.
 For the past twenty four years he has been Chair of Governors at (William Gladstone School), replaced by the new Rimrose Hope C of E School, Seaforth.
-Paul is employed as Manager Director of STEPs, part of Sefton Carers Centre and lives in Waterloo.
 He is a Non Executive Director of NHS Sefton.